openwebos/meta-webos-backports/README.md

 # Summary

-This repository is collection of recipes and bbclasses we needed to backport from newer oe-core (dylan) to our build which is using older release (danny).
+This repository is collection of recipes and bbclasses we needed to backport from newer oe-core 1.5 (now master branch) to our build which is using older release 1.4 (dylan).

 The aim of this layer is to be able to just remove it from BBLAYERS when we upgrade oe-core instead of removing individual files from our other layers.

+If you're looking for backports from dylan to danny, check danny branch.

 # Copyright and License Information